Bungalow Loft Conversion Cost

 How Much Does it Cost to Build a Bungalow Loft Conversion?

-Bungalow loft conversion prices for a 20 square metre room can be as low as £25,000 to £28,000 for a very basic finish, or you could pay extra and have a higher quality finish for £30,000 to £35,000.
-There are also likely to be regional differences, with higher labour fees expected in areas such as London and the South East increasing the overall cost.
+Bungalow loft conversion costs for a 20 square metre room can be as low as £25,000 to £28,000 for a very basic finish, rising to £30,000 to £35,000 for a higher quality finish.

 Our loft has a tank in it.
 Does this mean we'll need to remove it and install a new system if we convert the loft?